evgenyvinnik/20forms-20designs/README.md

 This is project that I wanted to implement for quite some time.
 So far in my professional experience I have worked with a lot of various design systems and I was always fascinated how the same form could look so much differently using different component library.

 This is how this project was born.
-It represents 20 extremely common forms that were built using 20+ popular React design systems.
+It represents 20 extremely common forms that were built using 41 popular React design systems.
 Each form is rendered in a fully isolated iframe, preventing any CSS bleed between different design systems.

 **[Live Demo →](https://evgenyvinnik.github.io/20forms-20designs/)**

 ## ✨ Features

-- **520+ Mini-Apps** — Each form × library combination runs in its own isolated context
+- **820 Form Implementations** — 41 libraries × 20 forms, each running in an isolated context
 - **CSS Isolation** — No style conflicts between design systems (iframe-based architecture)
 - **Theme Support** — Light/dark mode toggle for libraries that support theming
 - **Comparison Matrix** — Side-by-side comparison of forms across libraries